Handicap

 In Part 1 we talked about how to establish your Handicap Index by entering your scores into GHIN.
 Once you have entered scores for 54 holes, you will see your Handicap Index in your profile on the app.
 As you enter more scores you should see your Handicap Index move down as you improve your game.
 The Handicap Index is a representation of your potential scoring ability and is always taken to one decimal place.
 So if your handicap index is 24.3 it generally means you will shoot 24 strokes over par on an average golf course (in other words 24+72=96).

 Another way to find out your course handicap is to pretend you are going to play that course and tap Post a Score.
-When you choose the course and tee box you are playing, you will see Par/Slope/Rating/CH: and then 4 numbers.
-CH is your Course Handicap on that course.
+When you choose the course and tee box you are playing, you will see Slope (71.7)/Rating (124)/Par(72) and your Course Handicap below (34)

 What are Max Scores?